nsrau/azure-docs.it-it/articles/resource-group-create-service-principal-portal.md

 <properties
-   pageTitle="Creare un'entità servizio nel portale | Microsoft Azure" description="Descrive come creare una nuova applicazione ed entità servizio di Active Directory da usare con il controllo degli accessi in base al ruolo in Gestione risorse di Azure per gestire l'accesso alle risorse." services="azure-resource-manager" documentationCenter="na" authors="tfitzmac"
+   pageTitle="Create service principal in portal | Microsoft Azure" description="Describes how to create a new Active Directory application and service principal that can be used with the role-based access control in Azure Resource Manager to manage access to resources." services="azure-resource-manager" documentationCenter="na" authors="tfitzmac"